 Dried zest is simply the dried outer layer of the fruit - this layer contains much of the oil that gives citrus fruit the distinct richness of smell that it has.

 Neither are water-soluble, so don't dissolve in water the way drink powders do.
 So it is recommended to use fine mesh strainers, fine mesh tea balls, muslin, or other filters when flavoring drinks with citrus powder.
 This way, you don't have the pulpy bits at the bottom!

 - Mix with tea blends to create citrus tea.

 - Use to create seasoning rubs for chicken and fish

 - Mix with sugar to rim a glass of your favorite citrusy beverage.
 Think lime powder with salt in a margarita, or lemon powder and sugar in a Lemon Drop.

 - Enhance the flavor of baked goods.
-Lemon powder added to lemon pound cake.
-Orange powder added to a powdered sugar icing to brighten the flavor.
+Lemon powder is added to lemon pound cake.
+Orange powder is added to powdered sugar icing to brighten the flavor.